si335/si335.github.io/content/pages/computing.md

 template = "about.html"
 +++

 I'm really a beginner when it comes to tinkering with computers.
-However, my quality of life has improved significantly since I started caring about having control over my computer.
+However, my quality of life has improved significantly since I started caring about my experience in front of a screen.
 I used to be *scared* of computers until my supervisor in university got me to make the jump to Linux.
 I suggest you try it out too!

 # Setup